elliott-wen/vrhook/index.md

 ## Dataset Format

 For each game frame, our dataset provides the following types of data.
+(Download a demo dataset.)

 1. RGB Image
 ![RGB](assets/rgb.jpg)